nellessen/tornado-shortener/README.md

 (time to live) for all URLs as the parameter `ttl`.
 Note that this will only effect new URLs/hashes.

+### Advanced Setup
+In a real-world scenario you would want to run multiple application process behind a load balancer like [nginx](http://nginx.org/).
+You can find an nginx configuration in *conf/nginx.conf* as well as a supervisor configuration in *conf/supervisord.conf*.

 API
 ---